-entering dry-bulb temperature (EDB): the temperature that a thermometer would measure for air entering the evaporator coil.
-For a draw-through fan configuration with no heat gains or losses in the ductwork and no outside air mixed with return air, EDB equals the indoor dry-bulb temperature.
-For a similar configuration but when outside air is mixed with return air, EDB equals the mixed-air dry-bulb temperature.
+entering dry-bulb temperature (EDB): the temperature indicated by an ordinary thermometer for air entering the evaporator coil.
+Informative Note: For a draw-through fan configuration with no heat gains or losses in the ductwork and no outdoor air mixed with return air, EDB equals the indoor dry-bulb temperature.
+For a similar configuration but when outdoor air is mixed with return air, EDB equals the mixed-air dry-bulb temperature.

-entering wet-bulb temperature (EWB): the temperature that the wet-bulb portion of a psychrometer would measure if exposed to air entering the evaporator coil.
-For a draw-through fan with no heat gains or losses in the ductwork and no outside air mixed with return air, this would also be the zone air wetbulb temperature.
-For a similar configuration but when outside air is mixed with return air, EWB equals the mixed-air wetbulb temperature.
+entering wet-bulb temperature (EWB): the temperature indicated by the wet-bulb portion of a psychrometer when exposed to air entering the evaporator coil.
+Informative Note: For a draw-through fan with no heat gains or losses in the ductwork and no outdoor air mixed with return air, this would also be the zone air wet-bulb temperature.
+For a similar configuration but when outdoor air is mixed with return air, EWB equals the mixed-air wet-bulb temperature.
 For mixtures of water vapor and dry air at atmospheric temperatures and pressures, the wet-bulb temperature is approximately equal to the adiabatic saturation temperature (temperature of the air after undergoing a theoretical adiabatic saturation process).
 The wet-bulb temperature given in psychrometric charts is really the adiabatic saturation temperature.

 evaporator coil loads: the actual sensible heat and latent heat removed from the distribution air by the evaporator coil.
-These loads include indoor air distribution fan heat for times when the compressor is operating, and they are limited by the system capacity (where system capacity is a function of operating conditions).
+Informative Note: These loads include indoor air distribution fan heat for times when the compressor is operating, and they are limited by the system capacity (where system capacity is a function of operating conditions).
 Sensible evaporator coil load applies only to sensible heat removal.
 Latent evaporator coil load applies only to latent heat removal.
 (Also see sensible heat and latent heat.)